u-n-s-t-o-p-p-a-b-l-e/nvim-config/README.md

 # Neovim Installation

-This will save me 90% of setting time, everytime I'm installing Neovim on the new server.
+This will save me 90% of setting time, every time I'm installing Neovim on the new server.
 (This is not dotfiles, just another way to do it)
 <br />

 ### Installation
-How to install latest version of nvim:
+How to install latest version of Nvim:

 Install Neovim from source